 Rebecca (1940) Director: Alfred Hitchcock

 Rebecca is filmed as a hazy, atmospheric, and ominous mystery story of a traumatized young woman, and the psychological ghosts that haunt her new life.
-However, as with all Hitchcock pictures, nothing is as it seems.
+However, as with all Hitchcock pictures, nothing is what it seems.
 The film is told as a flashback; a recollection of a sad but former life.
 The film is about the darkness of obsession: it is about the idea of someone, the inescapable image that lingers long after they have passed, and the power it holds over people.
-It is about the need to feel close to someone, and the thin veil that exists between a successful marriage, and the madness of someone like Mrs. Danvers who is in love with a ghost.
+It is about the need to feel close to someone, and the thin veil that exists between a successful marriage contra the madness of someone like Mrs. Danvers who is in love with a ghost.
 We don’t even get a name for our anonymous narrator.
 Her desperation hangs everywhere she goes, but she is too passive to make Manderley her own, while Rebecca still dominates the hearts and minds of everyone she met in life.
 After all, the title (of both the film and the novel) echoes the name: “Rebecca.”
 It seems impossible to escape the intoxicating memory of Rebecca.
 Yet, in the end our narrator has transformed.
 She is willing to perpetuate the lie of Rebecca’s death in order to protect her marriage.
 She is not wholly innocent and naive.
 She escapes Rebecca only in Mrs. Danvers’s suicide in the burning of Manderley, yet our narrator (as evidenced in the opening monologue to the film) still thinks back upon Manderley in her old age.
 Rebecca is incredible, another triumph for the “master of suspense,” in his first Hollywood picture no less.

 Hitchcock’s brilliant Oscar-winning film was based on Daphne du Maurier’s novel of the same name (published in 1938), and which is, in turn, a similar re-telling of Charlotte Brontë’s Gothic novel, Jane Eyre.
 Rebecca was Hitchcock’s only film to win Best Picture from the Academy.
 David O. Selznick was hoping to follow-up his highly successful Gone With The Wind in 1939 with another success under the new-to-Hollywood director, Alfred Hitchcock.
 This was the first film Hitchcock made for producer, David Selznick.
 Selznick had insisted that Rebecca remain true to the novel, though Hitchcock made some minor adjustments.
+Apparently, Selznick entirely re-shot several scenes in the film causing a rift between Hitchcock and Selznick for the remainder of the director’s contract.

 “Last night I dreamed I went to Manderley again…” As in the novel, the main character is never given a name (played by Joan Fontaine who also appears in films like Gunga Din in 1939 and Hitchcock’s Suspicion in 1941).
 She is on holiday with her characteristically ridiculous and domineering employer, Mrs. Van Hopper, in Monte Carlo.
 Our anonymous narrator is a simple girl (age seventeen) and she works as a paid companion.
 In Monte Carlo, she stumbles upon a man apparently considering suicide at the edge of a cliff.
 He turns out to be a wealthy aristocrat, Maxim de Winter (played by Laurence Olivier), a widower who owns a vast castle at Manderley in coastal England.
 They begin secretly spending afternoons together, but Mr. De Winter is often moody and appears agitated.
 One day, the holiday is called short when her employer is called home when her daughter is engaged.
 Suddenly, and unexpectedly, Mr. de Winter casually proposes to his new beau and they leave together to be wed quickly.
 They honeymoon and move to Manderley, his vast coastal estate.
 From the outside, the home gives the impression of status and opulence, however our narrator, the second Mrs. de Winter, soon finds the estate to be imprisoning.
 In particular, the housekeeper and servant, Mrs. Danvers (played by Judith Anderson), is uniquely unfriendly to the lady of the house, and she moves like a ghost through the estate.